leulshawel/lalagrad/README.md

 <h3><b>Benchs</b></h3>

-currently we are about around 15 times slower than Numpy for matmul operations and 5 times slower for element wise ops<br>
+currently we are almost 20 times slower than Numpy for matmul and 5 times slower for element wise ops<br>
-We will get there
+But let's get thid thing working and we will refactor for speed

 ```python
 from bench.lalagrad.numpy import SpeedBench, Benchs #lalagrad benchs against numpy